 Malicious Domain Blocking and Reporting (MDBR) Newest Service for U.S. SLTTs

-This capability can block the vast majority of ransomware infections just by preventing the initial outreach to a ransomware delivery domain.
-In just the first five weeks of service, the MS- and EI-ISACS’s MDBR service blocked 10 million malicious requests from more than 300 MS- and EI- ISAC member organizations.
+This capability can block the vast majority of ransomware infections by preventing the initial outreach to a ransomware delivery domain.
+In just the first five weeks of service, the MDBR service blocked 10 million malicious requests for more than 300 MS- and EI- ISAC member organizations.

 MDBR Service from CIS, CISA, and Akamai

-For this endeavor, CIS is partnering through MS-ISAC and EI-ISAC with the Cybersecurity and Infrastructure Security Agency (CISA) and Akamai to make this service available at no cost to U.S. State, Local, Tribal, and Territorial (SLTT) government members of the MS-ISAC and EI-ISAC.
+For this endeavor, CIS (through the MS-ISAC and EI-ISAC) is partnering with the Cybersecurity and Infrastructure Security Agency and Akamai to make this service available at no cost to U.S. State, Local, Tribal, and Territorial (SLTT) government members of the MS- and EI-ISAC.
 The MS-ISAC is grant-funded by the U.S. Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA), and is designated as the focal point for cyber threat prevention, protection, response, and recovery for the nation’s SLTT government entities.

 The MDBR service uses Akamai’s Enterprise Threat Protector (ETP) carrier-grade recursive Domain Name System (DNS) service, which is built on the global Akamai Intelligent Edge Platform.
 The Akamai Intelligent Edge Platform delivers up to 2.2 trillion DNS queries daily.